Thor Heyerdahl Climate Park: Overview

 Thor Heyerdahl Climate Park was started in 2012 by Arne Fjørtoft and Ministry of Environmental Conservation and Forestry, Myanmar as a pilot project for large scale mangrove restoration worldwide based on three years research by WIF in co-operation with Pathein University and Myeik University.
 The park is planned to plant nearly 9 million mangrove trees in three yearly stages between 2015 and 2018.
 From January 2015 to July 2015, over 400,000 mangrove trees have been planted in the park and 100,000 in the nursery for planting at later stages in 2015.
 During this period, additional land has been cleared for planting of 1 million mangrove trees in 2016.
 This will complete planting in 2016 of 2 million trees in the park, with a capacity to mitigate 2 million tons of CO_{2} climate gases during 20 years growth period of the trees.
-During 2017 and 2018, the park is planned to plant the remaining 6 million trees.
+During 2017 and 2018, the park planted the remaining 6 million trees.
 The project has been supported by Intercultural Open University Foundation, Letten Foundation and other institutions, companies and private individuals.